Montenegrin Second League: Attendance by season

-Current clubs (2022–23)
+Current clubs (2025–26)

-The 2022–23 Montenegrin Second League is the 17th season of second-tier football competition in Montenegro.
-The season started in August 2022 and will end in May 2023.
+The 2025–26 Montenegrin Second League is the 20th season of second-tier football competition in Montenegro.
+The season started in August 2025 and will end in May 2026.

-The following 10 clubs complete in Second League 2022–23.
+The following 10 clubs compete in Second League 2025–26.

-Grounds

-Since establishing (season 2006–07), Montenegrin Second League matches has been played in 26 different stadiums.
-Biggest stadium, used by FK Berane and FK Radnički, is Berane City Stadium.
-Except that, there was only two stadiums with more than 5,000 seats which hosted Second League games – Sveti Petar Cetinjski and Pljevlja City Stadium.
-Below is the list of stadiums on which played members of Second League from season 2006–07 until now.

 Logo and broadcasting

 Official logo and equipment

 Logo of Montenegrin Second League was presented in 2018, together with the new logos of Montenegrin First League, Montenegrin Cup and youth leagues.

 Official ball of competition is produced under the Derbystar brand, while the official equipment of referees is product of Legea.

 Broadcasting rights

 Since foundation of the competition, official broadcaster of Second Montenegrin League matches is national television of Montenegro – RTCG.

 From season 2018–19, broadcaster of matches is cable-network channel MNE Sport TV.
 Every weekend, one game is broadcast on their channels.